hubtty/hubtty/CONTRIBUTING.rst

 Contributing
 ============

-To browse the latest code, see: https://opendev.org/ttygroup/gertty/src/branch/master/ To clone the latest code, use `git clone https://opendev.org/ttygroup/gertty`
+To browse the latest code, see: https://opendev.org/ttygroup/ghubtty/src/branch/master/ To clone the latest code, use `git clone https://opendev.org/ttygroup/ghubtty`

-Bugs are handled at: https://storyboard.openstack.org/#!/project/ttygroup/gertty
+Bugs are handled at: https://storyboard.openstack.org/#!/project/ttygroup/ghubtty

-Code reviews are handled by gerrit at: https://review.opendev.org
+Code reviews are handled by github at: https://review.opendev.org

-Use `git review` to submit patches (after creating a Gerrit account that links to your launchpad account).
+Use `git review` to submit patches (after creating a Github account that links to your launchpad account).
 Example::

     # Do your commits